10 Best Solar Companies in Payson, UT

 Check Licensing

-Hiring a licensed solar installer is critical.
-This help guarantee that the work is done properly using current best installation practices.
+Verify that your solar installer is properly licensed.
+This ensures that the work is done properly using current best installation practices.
 If a solar energy system in Utah doesn't connect to the grid, the state exempts its installation from licensing requirements.
 For other jobs, solar contractors must hold license S202, a specialty credential from the Utah Division of Occupational and Professional Licensing.

 Read Customer Reviews